HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Repeaters.md

 * *"This is KD7BBC, mobile and monitoring"* – indicating both that you are moving around and that you are on the frequency, presumably happy to talk to someone if they want.
 * *"KF7KGR listening"* – shorter version of the same
 * *"This is AC7DM.
 Anyone around to chat while I drive?"* – more casual, but still fine
-* *"This is NV7V, could I get a signal report?"* – indicates that you just want a short QSO to confirm how well you are getting into the repeater.
+* *"This is NV7V, could I get a signal report?"* – indicates that you aren't looking for a QSO, just to confirm how well you are getting into the repeater.

 The specifics don't matter, as long as it's easy to understand and not deceptive.